-In short, they need and want to be able to understand how mainstream society operates in 2021.
+In short, they need and want to be able to understand how mainstream society operates in 2023.
 They need to become economically, medically and legally literate.

-Five capacity building programs
+Five capacity-building programs

 When people get answers to big WHY questions in their own language, they can find solutions within their own great resources to remedy their situation.
 Many of these solutions will be cost-negative to the government due to people being equally empowered, like other Australian citizens.

-Listed below are five capacity building programs that could provide the building blocks to close the gap.
+Listed below are five capacity-building programs that could provide the building blocks to close the gap.

 - Community education

-The first and most important of these building blocks is a community education program aimed at the adult population within a particular First Nations peoples language group.
+The first and most important of these building blocks is a community education program aimed at the adult population within a particular First Nations people’s language group.
 Good community education programs cover the major questions and themes necessary to understand how the world works.

 This would cover different themes, including economic, medical, legal and political/governance processes and structures.
 People also need access to good current affairs in their own language to keep them up-to-date with the conversations that are happening across Australia and around the world.
 These programs would also help develop the use of everyday English and encourage participation in formal education and training already available.

+Things like.
 Where does money come from?
 How does it work?
 Is it just printed?
 Does the government give it to their friends and themselves?
 Why can’t they make us all rich like they are?

 They need conversations in their own very good economic language to deal with their specific confusion around contemporary economics.
 How can any group of people get excited about education or training, or develop businesses, if their core basic understanding of how worldwide contemporary economics operates is non-existent or very confusing?

 If Yolŋu people believe that Balanda get all their housing, goods, and jobs by some form of government grants/ gifts, they will continue to believe this until they have other evidence that convinces them of the real situation.
 This same confusion will be handed onto their children who will conclude that it is Balanda who are stopping them from getting access to money and goods, setting up a no-win situation for all.
 This will lead the young people to say, “We hate Baland because they hate us”.